-Males or Bulls weigh up to 350 kg and congregate in bachelor groups e.g. Carnac Island off the coast near Fremantle.
+Matured Males or Bulls can weigh between 300 to 400 kg and congregate in bachelor groups for example on Carnac Island off the coast near Fremantle.
 These are call haul out islands.
-The males are larger, darker with a light yellow mane.
-They mature at 8 – 9 years.
-The Dominant male will guard the females for the right to breed during breeding season.
+The males are larger and darker in colour with a light-yellow mane.
+They mature at 8 – 9 years old.
+The dominant male will guard the females for the right to breed during breeding season.

-Females are silver grey to fawn and approx. weigh 70 to 100 kg.
-Females come into season for only 24 hours 7 – 10 days after she has given birth to her pup.
-After 14 month gestation pups are born weighting 6 – 8 kg.
-They are unable to swim at birth and do not begin to forage until they are 4 – 5 month old.
-The pup is nursed for 15 – 18 mths.
-The female’s pups return to their island of birth to breed.
+Females are silver grey to fawn and weigh approximately 70 to 100 kg.
+Females come into season for only 24 hours 7 – 10 days after they have given birth to a pup.
+After a 17-month gestation period the pups are born weighing 6 – 8 kg.
+They are unable to swim at birth and do not begin to forage until they are 4 – 5 months old.
+The pup is nursed for 15 – 18 months before hunting for themselves.
+The female pups return to their island of birth to breed.

-They are benthic feeders (sea floor feeders) foraging up to 90 met on octopus, squid, fish, cuttlefish, crayfish and even sea birds.
+They are benthic feeders (sea floor feeders) foraging up to 90 metres deep on octopus, squid, fish, cuttlefish, crayfish and even sea birds.